Betting Margins Explained

 Bookmakers constantly claim to have the highest odds available, but with so many claiming to have the best odds, how do we know who’s telling the truth?
 Easy.
 On BettingLounge, you can compare betting odds across 10+ UK bookmakers.
 These odds are updated in real-time, so you know who has the best odds.

-To start, bookies offer odds lower than the actual probability of an event occurring.
+To start, UK betting sites offer odds lower than the actual probability of an event occurring.
 This is known as the betting margin.
 Essentially, it is the added price a betting site “charges” you to place the bet, ensuring a profit regardless of the outcome.

 Working out betting margins using the decimal odds format is the easiest way.
 If you struggle with decimal odds, check out our betting odds guide.